 At the conclusion of the Revolutionary War, when King George III learned that Washington was going to voluntarily resign his commission to an essentially powerless Congress, he is reported as having called Washington “the greatest man in the world.”
 For once, King George was right.

-Eight years after the American victory in the Revolutionary War, and after the failure of our first attempt to form a federal government under the Articles of Confederation, our Founders drafted the greatest document ever to be written by the hand of man: The Constitution of the United States.
-And despite the many political and philosophical differences that divided the leaders of the various states, George Washington commanded the respect and support of every leader of every state and was unanimously called on to serve as our first president.
+Eight years after the American victory in the Revolutionary War, our Founders unanimously recruited Washington to preside over the Constitutional Convention that was called to deal with the failures of the Articles of Confederation.
+From this convention emerged the greatest document ever to be written by the hand of man: The Constitution of the United States.
+Then, despite the many political and philosophical differences that divided the leaders of the various states, George Washington was unanimously elected to serve as our first president under that new Constitution.

 Having assumed the presidency with unanimous support, Washington could have been king.
 Monarchy was the only form of government that the Founders had ever seen in action.
 A government truly emanating from the consent of the governed, as nice as it appeared on paper, had never been attempted and was believed by many to be unworkable.
 But Washington believed in government of, by, and for the people, and he refused monarchical powers, insisting on limiting his powers strictly to those specifically enumerated in the new Constitution.
 And after reluctantly agreeing to offer himself for a second term, again being elected unanimously, and again serving with honor and distinction, he did something unprecedented in human history: He voluntarily gave up his power and handed it over to another man elected by the people.